 gathering of the great minds of the world, it is decided to

 undertake an expedition to the North Pole.
-Professor Maboul (Georges
+Each of the delegates

-Méliès) invites his colleagues to his workshop and shows them a
+Maboul invites his colleagues to his workshop and shows them a model

 construction of the airship is nearing completion.
 When the flying